16

-It’s one of the most anticipated films of the year.
-Guillermo del Toro’s feature film Frankenstein, starring Oscar Isaac, Jacob Elordi and Mia Goth, will finally come out on Netflix this Friday, November 7th, after premiering at the 2025 Venice Film Festival.
-And this gothic gem is well worth the watch.
+It’s one of the most beautiful feature films of the year.
+Guillermo del Toro’s Frankenstein, starring Oscar Isaac, Jacob Elordi and Mia Goth, first premiered at the 2025 Venice Film Festival, before coming out on Netflix.
+This gothic cinematic gem has just received three Oscars on March 15th, 2026.
+Here’s an overview of this dark, mesmerising fresco.

 and Violaine Schütz.